Skip to main content

 You can also integrate Tidal content into popular media player/server software, like Plex and Roon, plus there’s a Tidal add-on for Kodi and lots of other software.

-Then there is voice assistant compatibility to play music on Tidal via a voice command, which is a bit more limited.
-Tidal has added support for both Alexa and Google Assistant in past years, but Siri support is limited.
+Then, there is voice assistant compatibility to play music on Tidal via a voice command, which is a bit more limited.
+Tidal has added support for Alexa and Google Assistant in past years, but Siri support is limited.
 While Tidal works with Siri on iPhones, the only way to play Tidal on Apple’s HomePod Mini is via AirPlay from your iOS device.
 The same is true for Google’s Home line of smart speakers — you can cast Tidal to them from a mobile app, but there’s no native support for Tidal, so you won’t be able to say, “Hey Google, play Nipsey Hussle on Tidal.”

-On Sonos smart speakers, such as the Sonos One 2nd-generation or the Sonos Ray soundbar, both Alexa Google Assistant voice assistants are supported.
-However, as we pointed out, you cannot add Tidal directly to Google Assistant, only to the Sonos app, which can then be controlled by Google Assistant.
+Alexa and Google Assistant voice assistants are supported on Sonos smart speakers, such as the Sonos Era 300 or the Sonos Ray soundbar.
+However, as we pointed out, you cannot add Tidal directly to Google Assistant; you can only add it to the Sonos app, which Google Assistant can then control.

 Tidal extras